Arshak II: Imprisonment and death

 Arshak was sent to the Castle of Oblivion (Armenian: berd An(y)ush) in Khuzestan.
 The Buzandaran Patmutʻiwnkʻ gives an account of his death in captivity.
 Sometime in 369 or 370, an Armenian eunuch named Drastamat, who had been a great court official under Arshak and his father, visited the imprisoned king.
 The king reminisced about his glory days and, feeling depressed, took his visitor's knife and killed himself.
 Drastamat, moved by what he had just witnessed, took the knife from Arshak II's chest and stabbed himself as well.
 An almost identical account of Arshak's death is given in The Persian War of the Byzantine historian Procopius, who cites a certain Armenian history and may have been (but, per Garsoïan, was not necessarily) familiar with the Buzandaran Patmutʻiwnkʻ.
 The Roman historian Ammianus Marcellinus gives an alternative account where Arshak is captured, blinded and executed by the Persians.

 Legacy

 Arshak II is held in poor regard and is described as sinful by the classical Armenian historians, which can partly be explained by his acrimonious relationship with the Armenian church.
 The Roman historian Ammianus Marcellinus presents Arshak in a more positive light.
 M. L. Chaumont characterizes Arshak as "weak and indecisive," while Vahan M. Kurkjian writes that although the Armenian king did not lack "intelligence, courage and will power [...] he committed many mistakes and cruelties which overshadowed his virtues and contributed to his tragic end."

 Physical appearance

 In the Buzandaran Patmutʻiwnkʻ, Arshak II is described by Parandzem as unattractively hairy and dark.

+The Arshakuni Dynasty (Arsacids)

+The Arshakuni were representatives of the Parthian royal dynasty, a branch of which established itself in Armenia.
+The first Arshakuni [king] was Tiridates I, the brother of King Vologases I of Parthia.
+He ascended the Armenian throne in 52 AD and, with some interruptions, ruled for more than a quarter-century until 88 AD.
+His reign is officially recognized as beginning in 66 AD, when he was formally acknowledged as king by the Roman Emperor Nero.

+The Arshakunis ruled with some interruptions for nearly four centuries, until 428 AD.
+Their name is associated with several pivotal historical milestones: